A Frankoma catalog history

 John Frank started his own pottery in 1933 as a cottage industry with himself, his wife and a couple of high school students doing the work.

 In 1938 Frank issued a supplement to the first catalog.
 I believe it is only a few pages.
-It is more rare than the 1936 catalog.
-I have not seen a copy of it either.
+It is certainly more rare than the 1936 catalog.
+I have never seen even a photo copy of it.
 Of course in the fall of 1938 Frankoma history took a sharp turn when the plant burned.
 Frankoma would not need a new catalog until 1942.
 A second war catalog appeared in 1943, not much different from the prior year.
 Those two catalogs presented the new lines of colored dinnerware that in time would make Frankoma famous.

 From 1944 through 1947 Frankoma focused on dinnerware production and did not issue general catalogs.
 In 1948 John Frank was able to expand the factory to produce a wider range of wares.
 A new catalog for 1948 displayed those wares to the wholesale trade.
 Frankoma was by then a large company.
 Frankoma would issue a catalog or supplement in most years now up until the Frank family lost control of the company in 1991.

 Some years have supplemental catalogs and I will post these within the appropriate year as separate files.
-Examples are the Christmas gift catalog of 1953 and the Sculptor catalog of 1973.
-I will post undated and unidentified items in a separate section
+Examples are the Christmas gift catalog of 1953 and the Sculpture catalog of 1973.

 After the new owners arrived the catalog sequence becomes difficult to track.
 I have catalogs for 1991 and 1992.
 I also have a set of sales sheets and a price list from 1995.
 At some point all of the information migrated to the web.
 I doubt that copies of the web site are available to the public.

 I will post as much information here as possible.
-I recently received permission from Mr. Ragosta, the owner of Frankoma, to post all Frankoma catalogs.
+I have permission from Mr. Ragosta, a former owner of Frankoma, to post all Frankoma catalogs.
 I will start with the earlier catalogs and work my way forward.
 You will need Adobe Reader to view the scans.

 Frankoma Catalogs and Supplements by Year